the-lambda-way/CarbMetSim/issues.md

 ## Unit Testing

 Unit tests are only meaningful for public members that don't interact with other parts of the program.
-In the AdiposeTissue class, for instance, there is nothing to unit test because none of its state is public.
+In the AdiposeTissue class, for instance, there is nothing to unit test because none of its functions are public.
 It is worth considering designing features which can be unit tested if future expansion is a possibility.

 ## Testing Automation